Coronavirus: service updates

-Services which offer mental health support in Leeds are open although some may be adapting the way they can offer help to people at the moment, because of social distancing guidance.
+Services offering mental health support in Leeds are open although many are adapting the way they can offer help to people at the moment, because of social distancing guidance.

-We are keeping a log of changes to services, below:
+We are keeping an A-Z log of changes to services, below:

 If you can't find a Leeds-based group or service listed here, please see their website or social media channels for more information.
-If your group isn't listed and you are offering support by phone or online, please let us know by emailing email@example.com
+If you have any service updates not listed here please email firstname.lastname@example.org

 - If you have an advocate or need an advocate but are self-isolating, Advonet will be able to communicate with you remotely via email, phone or Skype.